-A random growth and branching model (i.e., one that does not include the local hyphal tip density field effect) is sufficient to form a spherical colony.
-The colony formed by such a model is more densely branched in the centre and sparser at the border; a feature observed in living mycelia (see earlier section "Analysing Fungal Mycelia").
+A random growth and branching model (i.e. one that does not include the local hyphal tip density field effect) is sufficient to form a spherical colony.
+The colony formed by such a model is more densely branched in the centre and sparser at the border; a feature observed in living mycelia (see Section 2.4).

 Models incorporating local hyphal tip density field to affect patterning produced the most regular spherical colonies.
 As with the random growth models, making branching sensitive to the number of neighbouring tips forms a colony in which a near uniformly dense, essentially spherical, core is surrounded by a thin layer of slightly less dense mycelia.
-Using the branching types discussed by Fries43 as our paradigm, the morphology of virtual colonies produced when branching (but not growth vector) was made sensitive to the number of neighbouring tips was closest to the so-called Boletus type (Figs. 4 and 7).
+Using the branching types discussed by Fries43 as our paradigm, the morphology of virtual colonies produced when branching (but not growth vector)